lord-varad/vibe-shield/README.md

 # VibeShield MCP Server

-VibeShield is an open-source MCP (Model Context Protocol) server that now includes a **Silent Guardian** mode for invisible, background security.
+VibeShield is an open-source MCP (Model Context Protocol) server that includes a **Silent Guardian** for invisible, background security.
 It provides automated code auditing and secret detection to ensure AI-generated output is safe before it reaches the user.

 ## Features